Updated May 26, 2019.

 5. Equipment Package: $92,000 to $143,000

-- You must purchase or lease certain equipment (like kitchen equipment), machinery, and decorations that comply with the franchisor’s Standards.
+- You must purchase or lease certain equipment (like kitchen equipment), machinery, furniture, and decorations that comply with the franchisor’s Standards.
 The franchisor may require you to install televisions and audio equipment and to enter into service agreements.
 Costs will vary depending on a number of factors including, without limitation, building codes and health requirements of the state where your Restaurant is located.

 6. Furniture: $14,500 to $26,000